 Students will receive clinical experience under the direct supervision of their faculty and/or preceptor.
+Instructors will evaluate clinical competency for eligibility of observational experience

 Clinical Rotations and Skill Performance

 Students must demonstrate the performance of all advanced skills in the simulated setting prior to utilizing these skills in the clinical practice setting.